NemoAndrea/blog/_posts/2025-03-01-making-risographs-in-inkscape.md

 title: Designing Risographs in Inkscape
 ---

-## Background

 I've recently gotten rather interested in a printing process referred to as [Risographs](https://www.commarts.com/columns/the-rise-of-riso).
 A risograph machine uses a (machine generated) stencil that is wrapped around an ink drum.
 With this, patterns of a single hue can be quickly and economically applied to paper.
 Multiple colours require multiple passes through the machine, and consequently introduce registration errors.
 The main reason to use these for art is either (1) economics for high volume printing or (2) ability to use unique inks (fluorescent, metallic).

 For designs with more than 3 distinct hues (excluding colours that can be made by blending) or ones that do not require special ink types, it may be better (and cheaper sometimes) to stick to an inkjet process or similar.

-> It should be mentioned that Risograph is just a brand name of the Riso Kagaku Corporation, but nowadays it has become a bit of a catch-all for art that is created with a 'stencil duplicator' - irrespective of whether it was actually made using a Risograph machine.
+It should be mentioned that Risograph is just a brand name of the Riso Kagaku Corporation, but nowadays it has become a bit of a catch-all for art that is created with a 'stencil duplicator' - irrespective of whether it was actually made using a Risograph machine._

 ## What elements of Risograph printing do we need to capture?